Chemokoren/BIMS/README.md

 # Setup
 1. Clone the project using the approach most flexible to you or simply downlod
 2. Setup your virtual environment
 3. cd to the project's root directory
+4. Add DEBUG, SECRET_KEY to .env file
+5. Add ALLOWED_HOSTS e.g. '127.0.0.1' when testing in your localhost

-4. Run the requirements.txt file using the following command
+6. Run the requirements.txt file using the following command

 ```
 pip install -r requirements.txt